Page Reviewed / Updated - Mar. 2017

-Adult Family Living (AFL), which is also referred to Caregiver Homes of Connecticut, is a program the helps frail elderly individuals to remain living in private homes instead of moving into assisted living communities or nursing homes.
+Adult Family Living (AFL)—also known as Caregiver Homes of Connecticut—is a program the helps frail elderly individuals to remain living in private homes instead of moving into assisted living communities or nursing homes.
 The program works by providing financial assistance and support for family members or friends that act as both primary in-home caregivers and hosts of an elderly individual.
-One might best understand the program by thinking of it as foster care for adults.
+The program is akin to a type of foster care for adults.

-In 2013, AFL was added by the Connecticut Department of Social Services as a service offered under the Connecticut Home Care Program for Elders and the Personal Care Assistance Waivers.
-While it shares eligibility criteria, the service provided is sufficiently unique that it will be discussed here as a separate program.
+Starting in 2013, the Connecticut Department of Social Services offers the AFL option under the Connecticut Home Care Program for Elders and the Personal Care Assistance programs.
+The eligibility is the same across these programs.
+However, the benefits offered through the service are sufficiently different that we discuss here as a separate program.

-The AFL program is open to Connecticut residents statewide who are eligible for the Connecticut Home Care Program for Elders (CHCPE) or the Personal Care Assistance (PCA) Waivers.
-Review CHCPE eligibility criteria here and PCA eligibility criteria here.
+The AFL program is open to Connecticut residents statewide who are eligible for the Connecticut Home Care Program for Elders (CHCPE) or Personal Care Assistance (PCA).
+Briefly care recipients must have both functional need for care and a financial need.
+One can read about the CHCPE eligibility criteria here and PCA eligibility criteria here.

 Benefits of the AFL / Caregiver Homes program should be thought of on two levels: the benefits to the individual in need of care and the benefits received by their care provider.

 Care recipients receive personal care, supervision, assistance with the activities of daily living such as eating, bathing, dressing and mobility.
-In addition, they receive assistance with the instrumental activities of daily living such as transportation, shopping and meal preparation.
-They also receive the benefit of aging in a family home with care being provided by someone with whom they are comfortable and familiar.
+In addition, they receive assistance with the instrumental activities of daily living, such as transportation, shopping, and meal preparation.
+Elders also benefit by living in a family home with care being provided by someone with whom they are comfortable and familiar.

 Care providers receive compensation for their caregiving efforts.
-In the case of family members, they receive compensation for care they would otherwise likely have provided free of charge.
+In the case of family members, caregivers are paid for work that they would have likely provided for free.
 AFL offers four levels of compensation depending on the care needs of the individual.
 However, caregivers do not receive the full amounts listed below.
 They should expect between 60% and 80% of these amounts.
-The following levels are current as of July 2016.
+The following levels are current as of January, 2017:

 For questions about the program or to apply, visit the website of the CHCPE Alternative Care Unit of the Connecticut Department of Social Services here.